Writing for the COIN /Who writes the COIN?

 When is the COIN deadline?

 The deadline varies from month to month depending on holidays and Central Office hours.
+If you miss the deadline, you may still send materials, but they may be saved for inclusion in a future COIN publication.
 If you e-mail your story to [email protected] by the 15th of the month, it will usually be in time for the next month’s issue.
 Exceptions are November and December.

 Who produces the COIN?